ISSUE 03

 KENNY

-It’s not Koreatown Dreamers, it’s something that is ongoing and the idea of what that generation—how they sort of paved that for us.
+It’s not Koreatown Dreamers, it’s something that is ongoing and the idea of what that generation—what they sort of paved for us.
 And how their dream is something that continues and is ongoing because what their dream was was to plant these seeds and the seeds were us, right?

 EMANUEL